a-r-m-i-n/dce/Documentation/UsersManual/Template.rst

 Available variables
 +++++++++++++++++++

 This group shows all previously defined variables.
-You have to save the DCE before new created fields appears in the dropdown field.
+You have to save the DCE before newly created fields appear in the dropdown field.
 All custom variables are available with:

 ::

     {field.nameOfVariable}

 Available base variables